-Oncocyte's long-lived assets consist primarily of intangible assets, right-of-use assets for operating and financing leases, customer relationships, and machinery and equipment.
+iMDx's long-lived assets consist primarily of right-of-use assets for operating and financing leases, machinery and equipment, and finite-lived intangible assets.
 If events or changes in circumstances indicate that the carrying amount of a long-lived asset may not be recoverable and the expected undiscounted future cash flows attributable to the asset are less than the carrying amount of the asset, an impairment loss, equal to the excess of the carrying value of the asset over its fair value, is recorded.